Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models: Conclusions

 \section{Conclusions}

-We present \method, a novel unsupervised text generation method for tasks that do not fit the left-to-right generation paradigm. \method uses two language models to generate contexts that collectively represent the meaning of input text.
-It significantly outperforms unsupervised baselines in quality and diversity for paraphrasing.
-Further, in abductive natural language generation it outperforms the unsupervised baseline by a wide margin and closes the gap with supervised models. \method introduces the concept of using generated contexts to represent meaning, opening up new possibilities for unsupervised conditional text generation.
+We present \method, a novel unsupervised text generation method for tasks that do not fit the text continuation paradigm.
+It uses just two pretrained Language Models to generate contexts that capture aspects of input text, generating back into the input from there.
+It significantly outperforms unsupervised baselines in quality and novelty for paraphrasing.
+Further, in abductive natural language generation it outperforms unsupervised baselines by a significant margin and halves the gap with supervised models. \method uses the concept of representing meaning with generated contexts, offering new possibilities for unsupervised conditional text generation.